Together, we can slow down your child's nearsighted progression

 Prolonged time spent reading, playing and working with digital devices like phones and tablets

 Myopia that is allowed to progress without treatment has been linked to more severe, sight-threatening complications later in life, including:

-We have several myopia management options available in our office.
-The options include: Ortho-Keratology (hard contacts), daily disposable soft contacts, and atropine eye drops.
-Our experienced doctors of optometry will prescribe the treatment method that best suits your child's needs during the complimentary consultation.
+After the initial eye exam, our doctors will prescribe the treatment method that best suits your child's needs during the complimentary consultation.

 Take the survey below to find out if your child can benefit from myopia management

 To learn more about the program and all it entails, first schedule your child for an initial eye exam with our experts and ask how the Myopia Management Program can help change their lives.
 If you have any immediate questions, you can also contact us via the chat option at the bottom right corner of this page.
 One of our doctors will get back to you as soon as possible!